 Montaluce Winery and Le Vigne Restaurant-Dahlonega, Georgia and a recipe for Berkshire Pork Meatballs

 Now, I know that you might be thinking…Georgia wine…who would travel anywhere to drink some of that?
 Well, let me tell you, lots of people!
-Dahlonega, Georgia is home to several wineries and it has become quite the place to visit.
+Dahlonega, Georgia is home to several wineries and it has become quite the popular place to visit.

 The day we arrived, Montaluce was incredibly busy with wine tastings and visitors.
 Montaluce is also the home of Le Vigne, their on-site restaurant.
 Le Vigne and the Executive Chef, Steve Hartman (formerly Chef de Cuisine at The Hermitage Hotel in Nashville, Tennessee), were recently featured in the October 2010 issue of Southern Living Magazine.
+(Update – They now have a different restaurant and chef, but maintain a similar focus on local and seasonal foods.)

 I first met Rob, who is a Partner in Montaluce with his dad and brother, at Stir It 28 in Atlanta (this was a Haiti relief effort by food bloggers).
 I saw him at several more food, wine and blogging events after that.
 In fact, it is Rob who got me obsessed with Twitter.
 (Should I thank him or never speak to him again?!)
 Rob has become such a great friend that he was one of the major sponsors for the Atlanta Food Blog Forum.
 Those folks sure liked that Georgia wine!